 (b) At the inception of this order, nominations may be made at the issuance hearing.

 (6) Election of board members.

 (a) Members of the board shall be elected by secret mail ballot within the month of May under the supervision of the director.
 Affected producer members of the board shall be elected by a majority of the votes cast by the affected producers.
 Each affected producer shall be entitled to one vote.

 (b) If a nominee does not receive a majority of the votes on the first ballot, a run-off election shall be held by mail in a similar manner between the two candidates for such position receiving the largest number of votes.

-(c) Notice of every election for board membership shall be published in a newspaper of general circulation within the production area not less than ten days in advance of the date of such election.
-Not less than ten days prior to every election for board membership, the director shall mail a ballot of the candidates to each affected producer entitled to vote whose name appears on the list of such affected producers maintained by the director in accordance with RCW 15.65.200.
-Any other affected producer entitled to vote may obtain a ballot by application to the director upon establishing his/her qualifications.
-Nonreceipt of a ballot by any affected producer shall not invalidate the election of any board members.
+(c) Notice of every election for board membership shall be published in a newspaper of general circulation within the major production area not less than ten days in advance of the date of such election.
+Not less than ten days prior to every election for board membership, the director shall mail a ballot of the candidates to each affected producer entitled to vote whose name appears upon the list of such affected producers maintained by the director in accordance with RCW 15.65.200.
+Any other affected producer entitled to vote may obtain a ballot by application to the director upon establishing his qualifications.
+Nonreceipt of a ballot by any affected producer shall not invalidate the election of any board member.